kushagharahi/kushagharahi.github.io/README.md

 ## Getting Started

 You will need [npm](https://www.npmjs.com/) installed.
-The `dev` branch is for on-going development and `rc` branch is the code for the current `master` branch compiled site.
+The `dev` branch is for on-going development. `master` is the current compiled site, and `rc` is the code for the current `master` compiled site.

 All commands assumed to be run in the root project directory.
 * Clone repo